zpl-c/zpl/README.md

 # Example Usage
 In this example, I'll show you how to write a simple JSON5 benchmark tool by using ZPL only.

-First, I recommend looking at zpl.h header file, which describes how to use the library.
+First, I recommend looking at [zpl.h](https://github.com/zpl-c/zpl/blob/master/code/zpl.h) header file, which describes how to use the library.
 Now you know, that to use zpl.h in your project, you have to define `ZPL_IMPLEMENTATION` exactly in **ONE SOURCE** file **BEFORE** including the zpl.h file itself to successfully embed it.

-Afterwards, we need to deal with file loading, this time, we can either search for file module inside of zpl.h (not recommended), or we can navigate to `code/zpl/` to see the original form of the ZPL library.
+Afterwards, we need to deal with file loading, this time, we can either search for file module inside of [zpl.h](https://github.com/zpl-c/zpl/blob/master/code/zpl.h) (not recommended), or we can navigate to [code/zpl/](https://github.com/zpl-c/zpl/blob/master/code/zpl/) to see the original form of the ZPL library.

 As you can see, each module is contained within its own source file.
-There's also a Python script called `build.py` which generates a new zpl.h file, combining all these modules together.
+There's also a Python script called [build.py](https://github.com/zpl-c/zpl/blob/master/code/zpl/build.py) which generates a new [zpl.h](https://github.com/zpl-c/zpl/blob/master/code/zpl.h) file, combining all these modules together.

-Here we need `_file.c`, which contains necessary file i/o operations.
-Write a code to read `test.json5` file (you can use zpl_file_read_contents) and try to print its content (either use libc's printf or methods from `_print.c`) Check test folder for code examples.
+Here we need [file.c](https://github.com/zpl-c/zpl/blob/master/code/zpl/file.c), which contains necessary file i/o operations.
+Write a code to read `test.json5` file (you can use zpl_file_read_contents) and try to print its content (either use libc's printf or methods from [print.c](https://github.com/zpl-c/zpl/blob/master/code/zpl/print.c)) Check test folder for code examples.

 Done?
 Great!
 Now we need to parse this file, but how?
-Well guess what, `_json.c` is exactly what you're looking for!
+Well guess what, [json.c](https://github.com/zpl-c/zpl/blob/master/code/zpl/json.c) is exactly what you're looking for!
 Now you might wonder, you can parse JSON5 files...

 But what use is it for a benchmark tool if it doesn't even let you know how long the process took?
-It is time (pun intended) to visit `_time.c` file now, capture 2 timestamps, one before, another after the operation and the difference is your time you can display to user.
+It is time (pun intended) to visit [time.c](https://github.com/zpl-c/zpl/blob/master/code/zpl/time.c) file now, capture 2 timestamps, one before, another after the operation happened and the difference is your time you can display to user.
 Or just check out code examples in test folder.

 What's left?
 We can read a specific JSON5 file, parse it and display the time it took to do so.
 Did I say.. specific?
 How about we let the user customise the options on the command line?

-Visit `_opts.c` and get to know it.
+Visit [opts.c](https://github.com/zpl-c/zpl/blob/master/code/zpl/opts.c) and get to know it.
 As always, test folder can be useful in this case.

-Actually, the following snippet comes from the `json_benchmark.c` test file:
+Actually, the following snippet comes from the [json_benchmark.c](https://github.com/zpl-c/zpl/blob/master/test/json_benchmark.c) test file:

 ```c
 #define ZPL_IMPLEMENTATION